rubyatscale/code_ownership/README.md

 ## Usage: Declaring Ownership

-There are three ways to declare code ownership using this gem.
+There are five ways to declare code ownership using this gem:

 ### Directory-Based Ownership
 Directory based ownership allows for all files in that directory and all its sub-directories to be owned by one team.
 To define this, add a `.codeowner` file inside that directory with the name of the team as the contents of that file.